DAVIDCRUZ0202/cs-module-project-hash-tables/applications/histo/README.md

 " : ; , . - + = / \ | [ ] { } ( ) * ^ &
 ```

-If the input contains no ignored characters, print nothing.
+If the input contains only ignored characters, print nothing.

 Sample output (truncated):